burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 * Sometimes recomputing is faster than saving/loading
 * Avoid branches inside the internal loop
 * Use local variables to expose independent computations
-* You should decide what to use for function calculation or table of precomputed values
+* You should decide what to use - function calculation or table of precomputed values
 * You can make several (independent) passes over a data structure or one combined pass
 * Dense operations or operations that exploit sparsity

 These principles have been taken from a course [12] at Cornell University and from other technical documents/guidelines provided by microprocessor vendors.

-Another two important aspects of code optimization during compilation:
+Another two important aspects of code optimization in C++:
 * The `const` of references or pointers guarantees *nothing* from the code emitting point of view.
 * The `private, protected` class fields garantees *nothing* from code emitting poit of view.